jemmott/jemmott.github.io/index.md

 I currently have two data science jobs:

-## Principal Data Scientist @ Seismic
+## Senior Data Scientist @ Seismic

-I am a Principal Data Scientist at [Seismic](https://seismic.com/), where I manage the AI/ML team.
+I am a Senior Data Scientist at [Seismic](https://seismic.com/), where I manage the AI/ML team.

 As the product owner for AI/ML I set the team direction, implement the execution plan, manage risk, and communicate status.
 I am a generalist on the technical side - recent tasks have varied from recommenders to search learning to rank, and from visualizations to NLP.
 I ship code to production and do math on paper.